dranov/cosplit-artefact/README.md

 1. Run `make clean` and `make` in the Scilla folder
 2. Run `rm -rf build/` and `./build.sh` in the Zilliqa folder

+If you want to explore the source code, we provide some pointers below.

 ### Folder structure

 The `cosplit-artefact` folder consists of the following: